academiaonline-org/eks/README.md

 terraform plan

 ```
-When you run `terraform init`, it will initialize your Terraform working directory and download any necessary provider plugins.
-After running `terraform init`, you can run `terraform apply` to create the infrastructure defined in your Terraform configuration files.

 Make sure that you review the plan before approving the `terraform apply` command as this will make changes to your infrastructure:
 ```
 terraform apply --auto-approve